Tyler Stephenson Player Props: Reds vs. Athletics

 Tyler Stephenson At The Plate

-- Among qualified batters in MLB play, he ranks 29th in batting average, 19th in on-base percentage, and 130th in slugging.
+- He ranks 22nd in batting average, 20th in on base percentage, and 122nd in slugging among the qualified hitters in MLB action.

-- In 25 games played this season, he has not hit a home run.
+- In 26 games played this year, he has not hit a long ball.

-- Stephenson has driven in a run in nine games this year (36.0%), including one multiple-RBI game.
+- In 10 games this season, Stephenson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.